-The Colby Summer Institute in Environmental Humanities gathers scholars from around the globe to collectively explore how the Environmental Humanities contribute to the theorization, imagination, and practice of socially just and ecologically hopeful futures for humans and nonhumans.
-We are excited to announce that the application period for the 2023 Colby Summer Institute in Environmental Humanities is now open.
-If you are an academic, artist, activist, or independent scholar with a passion for the environmental humanities, we invite you to join us in beautiful Maine from July 31 – August 6 2023, for a week of seminars, lectures, workshops, field trips, and other events.
+If you are an academic, artist, activist, or independent scholar with a passion for the environmental humanities, we invite you to join us in beautiful Maine from July 28 – August 2, 2025, for a week of seminars, lectures, workshops, field trips, and other events.

 In 2022, we returned to a full in-person experience for a week of exciting events and thought-provoking conversations.
 The 2022 seminar leaders were Sunil Amrith, Professor of History at Yale University; Mel Chen, Associate Professor of Gender & Women’s Studies and Director of the Center for the Study of Sexual Culture at the University of California, Berkeley; Elizabeth DeLoughrey, Professor of English at the University of California; and Kathryn Yusoff, Professor of Inhuman Geography at Queen Mary University of London.